MoodIndigoiitb/Privacy-Policy/app-privacy.md

 If you have questions or comments about this notice, you may email us at divyansh@moodi.org or by post to:

-Mood Indigo
+Mood Indigo,\
-Mood Indigo Office
+Mood Indigo Office,\
-Student Activity Center, Maharashtra, IIT Area, Powai Mumbai, Maharashtra 400076
+Student Activity Center, Maharashtra, IIT Area, Powai\
+Mumbai, Maharashtra 400076,\
 India

 ### 12. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?